Thursday, August 22, 2019

 The city wall provided an ineffectual defence against an attack from the sky, and the carriers swooped low over the ancient stone to land.
 The commander counted the remaining seconds in his head, then— “All troops, move out!”
 Hyren roared, leaping from the bay.
 His weight impacted the parched ground and kicked up clouds of dust.

-Shouts of chaos and the unsteady rhythm of blaster fire filled Hyren’s antennae as he sent the order for two of his squadron to flank him and the rest to fall behind.
-He headed them toward the largest building in the city, and anyone who got in their way was quickly disarmed, stunned, and carried back to the dropships.
-If they could seize the palace, the rest of this backwards land would follow, and the planet soon after.
-And Hyren didn’t want the honor of this conquest to go to Garoo.
+He headed them toward the largest building in the city, and anyone who got in their way was disarmed, stunned, and carried back to the dropships.
+If Hyren’s troops could seize the palace, the rest of this backwards land would follow, and the planet soon after.
+And that would show Garoo who was the better commander.

 “Hyren!”
 Garoo’s voice shouted into the Grundo’s helmet.
 “Took you long enough!
 You should get your warp drives checked!”

 “Are you going to the palace?”
 Garoo asked.
 “Don’t take the main road!
-It’s been blockaded and we can’t get past!
+It’s been blockaded and we can’t get past.
 Go through the side streets to the west!”

-Hyren found it a little odd that Sloth would have Garoo relay these orders to him instead of telling him directly – he and Garoo were equal in rank, after all – but in the heat of battle Hyren thought little of it.
-They all had to work together to make sure Sloth’s plans didn’t fail.
-The commander kicked down the nearest wooden door and smashed aside a hasty barricade of crates.
+He kicked down the nearest wooden door and smashed aside a hasty barricade of crates.
 Behind it stood a green Techo pointing an arrow at his face.
 Next to the Techo, a purple Scorchio hefted a battle hammer.

 “Leave us alone!” the Scorchio said, flapping her wings and swinging the hammer around to swipe at Hyren’s legs.
 He dove and tackled her to the ground.

 The sounds of battle outside intensified as the commander climbed to the second floor alone.
-The air shook with regular explosions and occasionally the entire building rocked, sand and debris blowing in through the open windows.
+The air shook with regular explosions and the entire building rocked, sand and debris blowing in through the open windows.

 Ripping a curtain off of its rings, Hyren stalked through the entryway at the top of the stairs and into a simple living area.
 Antennae low, he scanned the room with his bio-sensors.
 No signs of life, but perhaps that family had been hiding treasure.
 He knelt down on the floor and moved to check under the bed.